About

 Katie Jellinghaus is a 4th generation Woodstocker who has been a professional graphic designer and illustrator for more then 25 years.
 She makes our concepts and ideas come to visual life.

-Lithography by Design has printed The Woodstock Guide for the past 4 years and we really feel that the vibrancy of the color is part of why it looks so good.
+Lithography by Design printed The Woodstock Guide for seven years before Digital X-Press in 2013, 2014 and 2016 and we continue to be pleased with the vibrancy of the color.
 We are also proud that the Guide stays local when so many people are going to China, Canada or other on-line printers.
-LBD's goal is to provide environmentally responsible printing practices while keeping price down and quality up.
+Our goal is to provide environmentally responsible printing practices while keeping price down and quality up.